jeffybrailin/EXPERIMENT--01-ALP-FOR-8086/README.md

 # EXPERIMENT--01-ALP-FOR-8086
-Name :
+Name : JEFFY BRAILIN T
-Roll no
+Roll no : 212223040076
 Date of experiment :

 ## Aim: To Write and execute ALP on fundamental arithmetic and logical operations
 ## Components required: 8086  emulator